-- 1. My website: www.kelli.ninja - 2.
-Writing down the Basics: Available on my website as a pdf file.

-3. Purdue Online Writing Lab (OWL)
+3. My website: www.kelli.ninja Writing down the Basics: Available on my website as a pdf file.
+1. Purdue Online Writing Lab (OWL): Site Map (table of contents)

-C. Materials
+C. ^aMaterials

-- 1. Access to a good Word processor like Word, Google Docs, or Apple Pages - Access to Microsoft Word: If you need a copy of Microsoft Office, you can get Microsoft 365 free by signing up with your EPCC email address. - 3.
-If you use Google Docs, Apple Pages or Word for Apple, make sure to save your documents in Word format: doc or docx.
+Access to a good Word processor like Word, Google Docs, or Apple b) Pages

+Access to Microsoft Word: If you need a copy of Microsoft Office, you can get Microsoft 365 free by signing up with your EPCC email address.

+If you use Google Docs or Apple Pages, make sure to save your documents in Word format: doc or docx.
 See this link for help with Apple Pages, and this one for help with Google Docs.